Teal Curve

 Personal development courses e.g. in Non Violent Communication (NVC) are sometimes organised and residents are encouraged to attend.
 Free online resources where members can study at their own pace are also recommended.

-Business meetings, discussion circles and heart circles are each scheduled at least once per month so members have a number of avenues to air their views and share ideas.
+Business meetings and other meetings are regularly organised so members have a number of avenues to air their views and share ideas.

 Conflict resolution and other policies and procedures have been established and these are reviewed and updated as necessary and in consultation with the community.